Modular Neutron Array: MoNA Collaboration

 The collaboration is committed to involving undergraduates in significant parts of the experimental program at the MoNA facility.
 Most of the collaboration member institutions are primarily undergraduate schools.
 Undergraduates helped construct and test MoNA and continue to participate in experiments during runs and through data analysis.
-It also created intensive summer sessions designed for undergraduates, encouraging students to participate in all phases of experiments, holding several meetings a year that include undergraduate participants, and employing information technology to bring the distant undergraduate students together.
+It also created intensive summer sessions designed for undergraduates, encouraging students to participate in all phases of experiments, holding several meetings a year that include undergraduate participants, and employing information technology to bring distant undergraduate students together.